Best Places to Get Mofongo

 Location: Chicago, Illinois

-Serving elevated yet homemade-style Puerto Rican food, Ponce has made a name for itself in the Chicago scene.
+Serving elevated yet homemade-style Puerto Rican food, Ponce has carved a nook for itself in the Chicago scene.
 The restaurant is named after the island's second city, located in the south and known for its gastronomy.
 It's also been owned and managed by the same Puerto Rican family since 1998.

 You have a choice of five stuffed mofongos, with garlic shrimp being our favorite.